gregreindel/cardano-node-cloud-init/README.md

 Another goal of this project ia to make it easier for new stake pool operators to get their first pool online.

 ## To Do - coming soon
-- Allow passing in block & relay IP's into user data to help with re-deploying a pool that was already setup.
-- Allow passing other settings into config which will make for less questions during node configuration.
-- Add utility to fetch db copy from volume.
 - UI for managing pool infrastructure.
 - Look into platform compatibility with Google Cloud and any other provider-specific enhancements.